Start9Labs/documentation/site/source/user-manual/service-guides/specter/specter-service.rst

 Some signing devices permit you to **airgap** which means transferring the xpub and subsequent unsigned/signed transactions back and forth between Specter and the signing device via an SD card (Coldcard for example) or via QR codes.
 Other devices require a **direct USB connection** i.e the Trezor One.

 .. note:: Using an airgapped signing device like a Coldcard is far easier to setup as unsigned transactions can be simply downloaded to your local machine from the Specter webUI where they can be saved to an SD card and transferred to a signing device for signing, then uploaded back to the Specter UI once signed just like uploading any file to a website or adding an attachment to an email.
 Signing devices that connect via USB require a more complicated setup.

+.. tip:: If you would like to run Specter Desktop (an application that will run on client devices like laptops) and connect it to your Start9 node please see `here <https://github.com/Start9Labs/bitcoind-wrapper/tree/master/docs/integrations/specter>`_.

 .. tabs::